MohammadAkbari/MohammadAkbari.github.io/index.md

 ## Any fool can write code that a computer can understand.
 Good programmers write code that humans can understand. ― Martin Fowler

 ## Healthy competition is the mother of innovation!

+## The most correct code is that which is not written.